zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 var oftypeBoss = context.Employees.OfType(boss);
 ```

-The `Is` can be used to determine if the entity has a specific type, in the example below, the number of bosses is counted:
+The `Is` can be used to determine if the entity has a specific type.
+In the example below, the number of bosses is counted:

 ``` cs
 string boss = typeof(Boss).FullName;